ReactiveCocoa/ReactiveCocoa/README.md

 # ReactiveCocoa
 ReactiveCocoa (RAC) is an Objective-C version of .NET's [Reactive Extensions](http://msdn.microsoft.com/en-us/data/gg577609) (Rx).

-## No srsly, what is it
+# No srsly, what is it
 A many splendid thing:

-1. Unified, higher-order interface for asynchronous operations.
 1. Functional, declarative way to describe behaviors and the relationships between properties.
+1. Unified, high-level interface for asynchronous operations.
 1. A lovely API on top of KVO.
-1. Futures!
+1. Futures, kinda sorta.

-## Intro
+# Intro
 The fundamental ideas of RAC are pretty straightforward.
 It's all about subscribables.
 You can think of them as the evil twin of enumerables.
 With enumerables, you walk across some collection—item by item—until you manually stop, you hit the end of the collection, or something bad happens.

 With subscribables, you subscribe to it and it then feeds you items—one by one—until you manually stop, the subscribable completes, or something bad happens.